Semantic interoperability: Words and meanings

 One persistent misunderstanding recurs in discussion of semantics is "the confusion of words and meanings".
 The meanings of words change, sometimes rapidly.
 But a formal language such as used in an ontology can encode the meanings (semantics) of concepts in a form that does not change.
 In order to determine what is the meaning of a particular word (or term in a database, for example) it is necessary to label each fixed concept representation in an ontology with the word(s) or term(s) that may refer to that concept.
 When multiple words refer to the same (fixed) concept in language this is called synonymy; when one word is used to refer to more than one concept, that is called ambiguity.

 Ambiguity and synonymy are among the factors that make computer understanding of language very difficult.
 The use of words to refer to concepts (the meanings of the words used) is very sensitive to the context and the purpose of any use for many human-readable terms.
 The use of ontologies in supporting semantic interoperability is to provide a fixed set of concepts whose meanings and relations are stable and can be agreed to by users.
 The task of determining which terms in which contexts (each database is a different context) is then separated from the task of creating the ontology, and must be taken up by the designer of a database, or the designer of a form for data entry, or the developer of a program for language understanding.
 When the meaning of a word used in some interoperable context is changed, then to preserve interoperability it is necessary to change the pointer to the ontology element(s) that specifies the meaning of that word.

 Knowledge representation requirements and languages

 A knowledge representation language may be sufficiently expressive to describe nuances of meaning in well understood fields.
 There are at least five levels of complexity of these.

 For general semi-structured data one may use a general purpose language such as XML.

 Languages with the full power of first-order predicate logic may be required for many tasks.

 Human languages are highly expressive, but are considered too ambiguous to allow the accurate interpretation desired, given the current level of human language technology.

 Semantic interoperability healthcare systems leverage data in a standardized way as they break down and share information.
-For example, two systems can now recognize terminology and medication symbols.
-Semantic interoperability healthcare systems leverage data in a standardized way as they break down and share information.
 For example, two systems can now recognize terminology, medication symbols, and other nuances while exchanging data automatically, without human intervention.